Skip to main content Skip to footer content

 Please use the link to answer the following questions about the Honors Program candidate to best of your knowledge.
 The best recommendations give us a sense of the candidate's scholarly goals and abilities and convey their overall academic character with an eye toward both their successes and failures.
 We thank you for your thoughtful consideration!

-Welcome to the Spring 2025 Semester!
+Welcome to the Fall 2025 Semester!

-• Honors Program Orientation - April 7th - Honors Lounge, M378 - 3-4 PM
+October 6th: Honors Program Orientation – Honors Lounge, M-378, 12pm-1pm

 Honors Lounge